That’s why The Salvation Army has more no-fee residential treatment facilities than any rehab program in America.

 to Donors Like You

-The Salvation Army is dedicated to Doing the Most Good, assisting more than 23 million Americans annually with food, shelter, rehabilitation, disaster relief, child protection and more.
+The Salvation Army is dedicated to Doing the Most Good, assisting 31 million Americans annually with food, shelter, rehabilitation, disaster relief, child protection and more.

 By meeting tangible needs, we give the world a lasting display of the love behind our beliefs.
 Since 1865, we have been working to provide sustainable solutions for the most vulnerable.
 We stay not just until the job is done, but long afterwards, to ensure that the healing continues.
 With 82 cents of every dollar dedicated to directly supporting the needs of the community in which it was received, The Salvation Army is committed to stewarding every donation with integrity.